Last updated on January 26th, 2021

-This recipe takes it one step further, so you can make linguini with clam sauce that bubbles in rich, briny clam broth; shells that cook in a hearty mushroom and sage ragu; or a comforting pot of meatball-studded pasta that tastes just like slow-simmered Italian wedding soup.
+This recipe takes the idea one step further, so you can make linguini with clam sauce that bubbles in rich, briny clam broth or a comforting pot of meatball-studded pasta that tastes just like slow-simmered Italian wedding soup.

-Everyone’s all about adding more kale to their repertoire these days, and it’s one of those vegetables that benefits from a nice braise—so why not let it soak up a hit of chicken broth while you’re simmering pasta too?
-Fennel in the pan stays crisp-tender even after it’s been cooked for 20 minutes, giving the dish a hint of sweet crunch, while a dash of red pepper flakes bring the heat.
+Fennel in the pan retains its structure even after it’s been cooked for 20 minutes, giving the dish a hint of sweet crunch, while a dash of red pepper flakes bring the heat.